tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

 - blockchain
 - ether
 date:
-title: Building your First Truffle Project
+title: The Hipster's Guide to Truffle
 image:
 ---

 An introduction on how to get started with a Truffle-based Solidity project.
 This blog series will not only explain how to get started with [Truffle](https://truffleframework.com/docs/truffle/overview) as an Ethereum smart contract framework, but will also describe boilerplate code that will make your life a ton easier (think linting, test coverage, development blockchain, scripted testing, and deployment management).
+The goal will to be as transparent as possible about all the tools and configurations that are used, because it usually takes a while to start really getting the whole blockchain thing.

 # Assumptions
 This tutorial will assume that you have experience with basic bash, node, and npm.
-It will not assume that you know anything about blockchains or Ethereum.

 # Dependencies
 - node, npm